IMT-CPAC/rhpro11-software/README.md

-This project contains the source code for the FOSS componets of the rhpro11 sterilizer firmware.
+This project contains the source code for the FOSS components of the rhpro11 sterilizer firmware.
 Select your version number under 'branch' and the source code will appear.